Yapahuwa

 Yapahuwa (Sinhalese language : යාපහුව) was one of the ephemeral capitals of medieval Sri Lanka.
 The citadel of Yapahuwa lying midway between Kurunagala and Anuradhapura was built around a huge granite rock rising abruptly almost a hundred meters above the surrounding lowlands.

 In 1272, King Bhuvenakabahu transferred the capital from Polonnaruwa to Yapahuwa in the face of Dravidian invasions from South India, bringing the Sacred Tooth Relic with him.
 Following the death of King Bhuvenakabahu in 1284, the Pandyans of South India invaded Sri Lanka once again, and succeeded in capturing Sacred Tooth Relic.
 Following its capture, Yapahuwa was largely abandoned and inhabited by Buddhist monks and religious ascetics.

 Location and Name

 The rock fortress complex of Yapahuwa is situated in the North Western Province, Sri Lanka.
-It is approximately between southeast of Mahawa midway Kurunegala and Anuradhapura.
-The original name of this Buddhist Heritage is Yapawwa, but now this is called as Yapahuwa which is a kind of distortion of its genuine etymological sense.
+It is located approximately between southeast of Mahawa midway Kurunegala and Anuradhapura.
+The original name of this Buddhist Heritage was Yapawwa but now it is called as Yapahuwa, which is a kind of distortion of its genuine etymological sense.